bcgsc/RAILS/readme.md

 (./runme.sh)

 2. Human:
-execute runmeHuman.sh (will take a while to run) (./runmeHuman.sh)
+execute runmeHuman.sh (will take a while to run with bwa mem (~12h).
+With minimap2, this test will take ~1h.)
+(./runmeHuman.sh)
 </pre>